-This year marks our 30th WALK.
+This year marks our 31st WALK.
 Things have changed for people living with HIV—and mostly for the better.

 But that doesn’t mean life with HIV is always easy.
 The challenges are real: stigma, isolation, limited income, and the side effects of powerful medications depended on to stay alive.
 For too many, living with HIV means hiding from discrimination.

+All net proceeds raised by the Scotiabank AIDS WALK to THRIVE in Greater Vancouver become part of Positive Living BC’s Community Health Fund.
 The CHF reimburses low-income HIV-positive members with up to $25 a month for health expenses not covered by other plans.
 Even little things such as drinking filtered water and getting the right vitamins can determine the fate of someone with a compromised immune system.